 Jack Gambino is a professor of political science at Muhlenberg College.
 His teaching and research interests are diverse, ranging from the history of political ideas and civic education to environmental literacy and sustainable development.
 He was a founding faculty member of Muhlenberg’s Environmental Studies program (later renamed Sustainability Studies) in 1991 and served as director of the program from 1999 to 2007.
 Currently, his courses include U.S. environmental policy at the federal level and an innovative course examining climate change and sustainable development in Bangladesh, a country profoundly affected by climate change and one about which few Americans know much.
 The course includes a two-week study trip to Bangladesh to see the conditions on the ground as well as to meet local experts and everyday citizens who are working hard to remediate the already painfully evident effects of climate change in their environment.
 He also served on the College’s Greening Committee, which oversees the development and implementation of the campus sustainability plan.
 He has worked with faculty, students, staff, and administrators in a variety of campus environmental initiatives, including the development of a comprehensive energy audit on campus, the streamlining of campus recycling, and a student-led initiative to reduce of the consumption of bottled water on campus.
 He has also served as an academic advisor to numerous students who have gone on to careers in environmental law, environmental remediation businesses, urban planning, and government service.
 He has served on the Bethlehem EAC since 2012.

 Lynn Rothman is an Environmental Scientist.
-She previously worked for the Environmental Protection Agency, balancing environmental protection with development and property rights, with emphasis in wetlands protection.
+She previously worked for the Environmental Protection Agency, balancing environmental protection with development and property rights, with an emphasis on wetlands protection.
+She currently serves as an alternate to the Bethlehem Zoning Hearing Board.
 In her volunteer activities, she experienced leading non-profit organizations, with the ability to manage budgets and programs.

-Lynn graduated from Franklin & Marshall College with a BA in government and Johns Hopkins University with an MA from the Whiting School of Engineering.
+Lynn graduated from Franklin & Marshall College with a bachelor’s degree in government and Johns Hopkins University with a master’s degree from the Whiting School of Engineering.
 In 2009 she participated in the Bethlehem Citizens’ Academy.
 She recently completed a professional certificate in Geographic Information Systems.

 Lynn has resided in Bethlehem City since 1998, where she and her husband raised their two daughters.